archbardinexile/BGCL/getting-started.md

 - [**The Githzechi Clans**](githzechi-clans) are said to be the descendants of githyanki who fell through a portal to the *Astral Plane* several centuries ago.
 The clans constantly feud over the barren territories of [Os Terrae](calidus#os-terrae) and have developed their psionic abilities to survive its harsh sands.
 While some uphold their faith in *Vlaakith*, others seek their fortune in Os Terrae's grand sinkhole that provides precious materials from the *Elemental Plane of Earth*.

-Other factions that can be found across the Relief include: the [Mining Consortium](npcs#mining-consortium), an organisation that regulates the trade of resonite and other minerals to and from [Micantrum](profundus#micantrum); the [Bounty Hunters Codex](npcs#bounty-hunters-codex), a code of honour that binds all hunters, hunter parties and lodges to prevent infighting and ensure business remains profitable; and the [Merchants Guild](npcs#merchants-guild), a union of tradespeople operating out of Arx that sponsor and protect independent merchants across the Relief.
-Other characters you encounter may travel the Relief independently or work on behalf of a guild or society.
-Routinely, these characters can offer freelance work for budding adventurers.
-You might find yourself protecting a cable car of perishable goods from *Zip-Pirates* or catching rare and exotic fish for the *Fishing Guild*.
+- [**The Mining Consortium**](mining-consortium) is an organisation that regulates the trade of resonite and other minerals to and from [Micantrum](profundus#micantrum).
+They work in competition with the Ministry, who govern the mining rights to the Resonant Mines beneath Fundus.

+- [**The Bounty Hunters Codex**](bounty-hunters-codex) is a code of honour that binds all hunters, hunter parties and lodges across the Relief to prevent infighting and ensure business remains profitable.
+However, not all bounty hunters obey this code of honour.

+- [**The Merchants Guild**](merchants-guild) is a union of tradespeople operating out of Arx that sponsor and protect independent merchants across the Relief.

+- [**The Combe Shipping and Courier Agency**](combe-shipping) is one the largest business empires in the Relief.
+Operating out of the [Duchy of Ruby](profundus#duchy-of-ruby), the business

 ---